someengineering/resoto.com/blog/2022/03-03-aggregating-search-data/index.md

 ![Instance Relationships](./img/carz_structure.svg)

 The above diagram illustrates the relationship between compute instances.
 AWS resources are attached to a region, while GCP resources are associated with a zone.
 Each instance also has a `instance_type` predecessor node.
-To access properties of ancestor nodes of a given kind relative to a node, we can use the following notation:
+To access properties of ancestor nodes of a given kind, we can use the following notation:

 ```bash
 > query is(instance) | aggregate